 NAS update 2026

-A lot of homelab guides on youtube usually mention using something like proxmox, truenas, unraid, or somthing similiar instead of using a bare image.
-These solutions I think are great if you want an all in one solution that abtracts containers, storage set up, and want more of a homelab.
+A lot of homelab guides on youtube usually mention using something like proxmox, truenas, unraid, or something similar instead of using a bare image.
+These are great if you want an all in one managed solution or aren't that familiar with linux, or aren't a fan of fiddling.

 NAS: